European Union Monitoring Mission Medal

-The European Union Monitor Mission Medal (EUMM) is a medal which recognizes service with the European Union Monitoring Mission in the former Yugoslavia which ran from 2000-2007.
+The European Union Monitor Mission Medal (EUMM) is a medal which recognizes service with the European Union Monitoring Mission in the former Yugoslavia which ran from 2000 to 2007.
 It is the successor medal to the European Community Monitor Mission Medal.

 History

 Originally called the European Community Monitor Mission (ECMM), the mission came about as part of the Brijuni Agreement of 8 July 1991, which ended hostilities between Slovenia and Yugoslavia.
 This mission was to monitor the withdrawal of the Yugoslav People's Army from Slovenia.
 As the conflict spread, so did the mission to monitor in Croatia and Bosnia-Herzegovina.
 The mission was renamed to the European Union Monitor Mission in 2000.
 The mission ended in 2007.

 Criteria

 The medal was awarded for 30 days of cumulative service within the EU theatre of operations.
 For those members of the mission who are killed while assigned to the monitor mission, there is no minimum period of service.
 The medal could be awarded posthumously.